Family of Choice

 Courteney Cox: "They're like my family."

 - This even upgrades to legal family when Monica and Chandler get married, making Ross and Chandler Best Friends In Law, and Monica and Chandler later become aunt and uncle to Ross and Rachel's daughter.
+Chandler and Monica even have a room for Joey in their home.

 - The cast of Friends could be considered as a Real Life version, too.